Gastric Bypass I Roux-en-Y

 Who is eligible for gastric bypass?

-To qualify for gastric bypass, as with other bariatric surgeries, patients must meet certain criteria set by the National Institutes of Health.
-Talk to your provider to find out if you are a candidate for gastric bypass surgery.
+To qualify for gastric bypass, patients must meet certain criteria set by the National Institutes of Health.
+Qualifications include:

 - A body mass index (BMI) of 40 or greater